mxsf23/swarm_test/README.md

-# Deploy test app via docekr swarm in YaCloud
+# Deploy test app via docker swarm in YaCloud

 This is just test.